Alien Xmas

-Alien Xmas is a 2020 American stop-motion animated Christmas film directed by Stephen Chiodo.
-Based on the 2006 book of the same name by Chiodo and Jim Strain, the film features the voices of Keythe Farley, Dee Bradley Baker, Kaliayh Rhambo, Michelle Deco, and Barbara Goodson.
-The film's plot centers on X, an extraterrestrial belonging to a race of thieving aliens known as Klepts, who is sent to the North Pole on a mission to eliminate Earth's gravity.

-Alien Xmas was executive produced by Jon Favreau and released on Netflix on November 20, 2020.
+Alien Xmas is a 2020 American stop-motion animated Christmas science fiction fantasy adventure comedy television special directed by Stephen Chiodo (one of the three members of The Chiodo Brothers).
+Based on the 2006 book of the same name by Chiodo and Jim Strain, the special features the voices of Keythe Farley, Dee Bradley Baker, Kaliayh Rhambo, Michelle Deco and Barbara Goodson.
+The plot for Alien Xmas centers on X, an extraterrestrial belonging to a race of thieving aliens known as Klepts, who is sent to the North Pole on a mission to eliminate Earth's gravity.
+Alien Xmas was executive produced by Jon Favreau and was released on Netflix on November 20, 2020.

 Plot

 Long ago, a race of colorful extraterrestrials known as Klepts became greedy and plundered their home planet of its resources.
 Their color faded away, and they set off into outer space, moving from galaxy to galaxy and stealing whatever they could.
 The leader of the Klepts, known as Supreme Leader Z, decides to steal all of the "stuff" on the planet Earth.
-Her plan involves building a device dubbed "the Gyrotron", which will eliminate Earth's gravity, on the North Magnetic Pole; objects on the planet will be sent into orbit, where the Klepts' spaceships can collect them.
+Her plan involves building a device dubbed "the Gyrotron," which will eliminate Earth's gravity on the North Magnetic Pole; objects on the planet will be sent into orbit, where the Klepts' spaceships can collect them.
 Z sends X, a small Klept, to carry out the mission with a helper robot known as a Semi-Automatic Multi-Tasking Unit (or SAMTU).

 X and SAMTU arrive on Earth shortly before Christmas Eve.
 They land in Christmas Town, where Santa Claus and his elves live.
 That night, Santa unveils a technologically advanced sleigh meant to help him deliver Christmas presents all around the world more quickly.
 However, the sleigh malfunctions, and Santa instructs Obie, his lead elf mechanic, to fix it.
 Obie's time spent working on the sleigh has kept him from spending time with his daughter Holly and her mother Noelle, much to Holly's disappointment.